jleonard/how-i-work/README.md

 <script title='image uploader' src='uploader.js'></script>
 ```

-Usually I'm using gulp or grunt to create distributions with my .js and .css minified into single files.
-If for whatever reason I'm not, I use this technique for readibility.
+If for whatever reason I'm not minifying everything into a single .js file, I use this technique for readibility.
 It's helpful scanning a stack of ``<script>`` tags and making sure everything is being loaded in the right order.

 If I've got multiple .css files, I'll use it for my ``<link>`` tags.